Modern Slavery Act Transparency Statement

 - If a supplier has not signed up to the Supplier Ts&Cs, the supplier would be subject to a separate negotiated agreement with the relevant entity in the Group.
 Each such contract would contain general provisions relating to complying with all applicable laws and regulations, anti-slavery and human trafficking provisions, anti-bribery and anti-corruption provisions.
 Particularly for suppliers representing a higher risk or vulnerability to slavery and human trafficking in their business or supply chains, the Group would assess this by reference to the sector/industry in which they operate (for example, manufacturing/commerce), the location they operate in and the type of supplier and their relation to the Group (for example, transaction/business risk assessment and a product/materials risk assessment).
 The in-house legal, finance and compliance teams would be involved in relation to such ‘higher risk’ contract negotiations and supplier due diligence and would seek specialist assistance if required.

 - The Group has appropriate policies in place that underpin our commitment to a sustainable and responsible business.
-These policies are continuously reviewed and updated, and set out in the employee handbook, which is provided to all employees.
+These policies are continuously reviewed and updated, and set out in the employee handbook, which is provided to all employees upon their commencement of employment and available throughout the duration of their employment in an easily accessible portal.
 The policies and the handbook more generally are designed to ensure that all staff conduct the business in an honest, fair, transparent, and ethical manner and to protect whistleblowers.

-The Group shall continually undertake due diligence and monitor the risks of modern slavery and human trafficking in its supply chains and business, implement measures internally and externally, to the extent necessary, to tackle any risk of slavery and human trafficking.
+The Group shall continue to undertake due diligence and monitor the risks of modern slavery and human trafficking in its supply chains and business, implement measures internally and externally, to the extent necessary, to tackle any risk of slavery and human trafficking.